sfl0r3nz05/TelematicsNetworkDesign/README.md

 # Telematics Network Design

-This is a repository dedicated to the Telematics Network Design course of the Master in Telecommunications of the University of Navarra.
+This is a repository dedicated to the Telematics Network Design course Master's degree in Telecommunications of the University of Navarra.

 This repository will contain a series of topics of interest for the subject: